Upgrade or fresh installation?

 Turn down the TTL of your MX record

 The DNS “MX” record for your domain contains the hostname of your mail server.
 When switching to the new server you need to change the MX record.
 Every DNS record has a TTL (time-to-live) that defines the period of time that a record will stay valid even after you change it.
 Usually that TTL is rather high like 86400 seconds (=1 day).
 This information is used by caching name servers that they can use the cached values for a day.
 Turn that TTL down temporarily to 60 seconds so that the rest of the internet will pick up your change quicker.
-However it will take a day.
+However it will take a day until everyone else on the internet picks up your TTL change.

 Migrate the mailserver database